xarray-contrib/xarray.dev/src/posts/xarray-kvikio/index.md

 ## TLDR

 We [demonstrate](https://github.com/xarray-contrib/cupy-xarray/pull/10) registering an Xarray backend that reads data from a Zarr store directly to GPU memory as [CuPy arrays](https://cupy.dev) using the new [kvikIO library](https://docs.rapids.ai/api/kvikio/stable/) and [GPU Direct Storage](https://developer.nvidia.com/blog/gpudirect-storage/) technology.
+This allows direct-to-GPU reads and GPU-native analytics on existing pipelines 🎉 😱 🤯 🥳.

 ## Background

-### What is GPU Direct Storage
+### What is GPU Direct Storage?

 Quoting [this nVIDIA blogpost](https://developer.nvidia.com/blog/gpudirect-storage/)